 One of the problems with larger sales teams using old-fashioned PDFs is that every salesperson in the team creates his own version of a sales document.

-With so many different designs, colors, logo sizes, and fonts floating around, you risk creating a confusing brand experience for your customers.
+With so many different designs, colors, custom logo sizes, and fonts floating around, you risk creating a confusing brand experience for your customers.

 Many link-based solutions offer a central content library, and all team members share the same documents.

 You can also control who has access to what documents at what time and create templates for sales representatives to customize easily.